Madame Doubtfire

 Madame Doubtfire, known as Alias Madame Doubtfire in the United States, is a 1987 novel written by English author Anne Fine for teenage and young adult audiences.
-The novel is based on a family with divorced parents.
+The novel is about a father who poses as a female nanny to care for his estranged children after a divorce.

 Well received upon its publication in the UK, it was shortlisted for awards, including the Guardian Children's Fiction Prize and Whitbread Children's Book Award.

-In November 1993, six years following its publication, the novel was adapted into Mrs. Doubtfire, a film starring Robin Williams and Sally Field.
+In November 1993, six years following its publication, the novel was adapted into Mrs. Doubtfire, a film starring Robin Williams and Sally Field as the parents.

 Synopsis

-Daniel and Miranda Hilliard are separated and Miranda, a successful businesswoman, severely limits the amount of time Daniel, a neurotic, out-of-work actor moonlighting as a nude model for an amateur art class, is allowed to spend time with their three children Lydia, Christopher and Natalie.
-She justifies her decision by telling Daniel that he is irresponsible, a bad father, and a poor role model.
+Daniel and Miranda Hilliard are separated, and Miranda is the primary caretaker for their three children: Lydia, Christopher and Natalie.
+Miranda is a successful businesswoman, while Daniel is a neurotic, out-of-work actor moonlighting as a nude model for an amateur art class.
+Miranda restricts the amount of time Daniel is allowed to be with the children, and justifies her decision by telling Daniel he is irresponsible, a bad father, and a poor role model.

 When Miranda decides to hire a nanny, Daniel learns about it and uses his acting experience to pose as "Iphigenia Doubtfire", an elderly Scottish former housekeeper.
 Lydia and Natalie immediately know who Doubtfire really is, with Lydia explaining to Christopher, but Miranda is oblivious.
 Daniel uses his disguise to spend time with the children while trying to prove to himself that he can be a good parent.
 Though his cooking and cleaning skills are terrible, he proves to be an excellent gardener and a willing disciplinarian.

 Daniel's art class needs to find a place to convene, and Miranda grudgingly offers the use of her home.
 After Miranda discovers Daniel's secret, they have a terrible argument in front of the children, culminating in the three kids announcing that they hate both of their parents.
-Realizing how bad things have gotten, Miranda finally resolves the situation by giving Daniel a steady job as her gardener so that he can continue to be around their children.
+Realizing how bad things have got, Miranda finally resolves the situation by giving Daniel a steady job as her gardener so that he can continue to be around their children.